 In the 3 photos of the maple leaf below, you can see the background is fairly well out of focus in all 3.

 Despite using a very small aperture of f-13, the background is somewhat blurred.
 The subject is so close to the camera that sharp focus falls off quickly even though the background was only a few feet away.

 Look closely at all three leaf photos to really notice the subtle differences in this comparison of depth of field, which I based solely on changing the aperture.
 Changing the aperture is the most often discussed factor when photographers try to control the depth of field because it is often the simplest to change.

-The diagram below (4) shows the close camera-to-subject and subject-to-background distances which are big factors in determining how much depth of field will result.
+The diagram below (1.) shows the close camera-to-subject and subject-to-background distances which were present in the maple leaf photos and are also important factors in determining how much depth of field you'll get in your photograph.

 Often you get a more pleasing photograph with a blurry background or narrow depth of field because you have created more visual separation between subject and background.

-At f-4 you can see the the background is significantly out of focus as well as parts of the main subject, my brightly colored maple leaf.
-Taking the photo with a full-sized-sensor, Canon 5d Mark III, using a telephoto setting of 105mm at f-4, and having a close subject distance all are contributing factors that give us a shallow depth of field
+At f-4 you can see the the background is significantly out of focus as well as parts of the main subject, the brightly colored maple leaf.
+Taking the photo with a full-sized-sensor, Canon 5d Mark III, using a telephoto setting of 105mm at f-4, and having a close subject distance all are contributing factors that give us a shallow depth of field.

 In the scenario diagrammed below (3), you would need to use a tiny aperture, have a very small camera sensor like those in a cell phone camera, or have a very wide-angle lens setting to get both subject and background in focus at the same time.
 Composing with a close subject and a distant background is the technique to use when your really want your background to be significantly out of focus.